4.8 1700+ Google Reviews

 The fact that most shingle manufacturers only provide 5-year wind warranties is a revealing clue about the lifespan of these adhesive strips.

 You should not be able to lift the edges of the shingles.
 If you can lift the shingles, the self-adhesive strips are failing or have failed.
-The only remedy is to hand seal any affected shingles with roofing cement.
+Unfortunately, the only remedy is to hand seal any affected shingles with roofing cement.
 Although you could leave them as is, resealing them will extend the lifespan of your roof.

 Moss (and lichens) may look pretty on your roof, but they’re quietly wreaking havoc.
 Although there is some disagreement about whether moss deteriorates shingles, it’s clear that moss causes roof damage and leaks.
 This is because moss grows under the shingles and pushes them up, making them prone to wind damage and leaks.